 How often should an engine air filter be changed?

-As the air filter clogs up, the air flow into the engine becomes more and more restricted.
-It adds strain on your engine, making it harder to "breathe."
-Due to increased vacuum, some particles could be sucked through the filter and scratch the engine pistons and cylinder walls.
+As the air filter clogs up, it restricts the air flow into the engine.
+This adds strain on your engine, making it harder for it to "breathe."
+Due to increased vacuum, some dirt particles could be sucked through the filter and scratch the engine pistons and cylinder walls.
 For the same reason, the engine may start consuming more oil.

 Is it important to have an air filter replaced at a dealer or can a fast lube shop do the job?
 Replacing an air filter is fairly easy in most cars and can be done in any garage, however using a factory (OEM) part from a dealer will ensure that it fits properly.
 If you decide to opt for an aftermarket part, invest a little extra for a premium brand for better engine protection.